kish10/flutter_smkt/README.md

 Unlike [math_keyboard](https://pub.dev/packages/math_keyboard) or Casey Henson's implementation, fsmfkt like [keyboard_actions](https://pub.dev/packages/keyboard_actions), simply puts a toolbar on top of the system keyboard.

-If you'd like to replace the system keyboard with your own custom keyboard please reference the other packages.
+If you would like to replace the system keyboard with your own custom keyboard please reference the other packages.

 ----
 The name `flutter simple mobile keyboard toolbar` was chosen as a commitment device, not just for the developers, but for the broader open source community.